 The possible treatments for post-lumbar puncture treatments involve:

 Proper medications are another way by which you can treat the pain that you may be going through, post a lumbar puncture procedure.
-Though you need to consult your doctor before preferring any of medicines.
+However, you need to consult your doctor before taking any medicine.

-This was all about the lumbar puncture or what you can call it as a spinal tap.
 Whether you are pregnant or not, a lumbar procedure can help you detect a health issue that may have been bothering you for a while.
-Early detection can further help in treating the problem in a timely manner so that you stay healthy and can live a blissful life with your healthy new-born.
+Early detection can further help in treating the problem in a timely manner, so that you stay healthy and can live a blissful life with your healthy newborn.